-- In the retail sector – to communicate with the customer in real-time and provide timely suggestions.
+- In the retail sector – communicate with the customer in real-time and provide timely suggestions.

 - In daily life – to send helpful reminders to people, in smart homes, etc.

-- Hotel industry – To identify when a person enters the room, use of beacons instead of room keys, to share details of upcoming programs in the hotel, etc.
+- Hotel industry – To identify when a person enters the room, use beacons instead of room keys, share details of upcoming programs in the hotel, etc.